mbMosman/mbmosman.github.io/_posts/2020/04/2020-04-30-springWeather.md

 Mom said I need to get a kiddie pool for them.

-Oh!
-And you might not have noticed, as I don't often photo myself, but I refreshed the hair a bit.
-It was long overdue.
-I had actually planned to get it professionally done, but well, covid.
-So instead I once again cleaned up the roots myself and added a fresh splash of pink.
-Woot!

-{% asset 2020/04/30/newDo.jpg alt="Freshly bleached & pinked hair" %}

-Fortunately I still had some bleach.
-That's the last of my pink though.
-I guess, I'll have to start looking online.
-Perhaps I'll consider another color for the next time...

 Martin is planning on coming by this weekend so he could pack up his remaining stuff, including the basement tools, and then rent a truck to cart it all off.
 On the one hand, this is great, as there's a pile of stuff in the middle of the basement where I'd like to finish painting.
 On the other hand, I'll probably be missing those tools as I get around to finishing the floor and kitchen remodel.